Project Overview

 • Subdivision, for approval to create new single-family lots (Low Density Residential); or,

-• Building Permit, upon application to construct Medium or High Density Residential developments.
+• Building Permit, upon application to construct Medium or High Density Residential developments and for issuance of a building permit authorizing construction, alteration or extension of a Low Density Residential unit resulting in additional residents.

 In-Stream Applications

-When a new ACC Bylaw is enacted, an existing development application submitted prior to the adoption of the new Bylaw is granted 12-month in-stream protection.
+When a new ACC Bylaw is enacted, an existing development application submitted prior to the adoption of the new Bylaw is granted in-stream protection until the original ACC Bylaw is amended.
+An inflationary adjustment is planned for early 2027.

 Where We Are Today